objcio/s01e47-testable-view-models-at-kickstarter/README.md

 # Swift Talk
-## Testable View Models at Kickstarter
+## View Models at Kickstarter

-This is the code that accompanies Swift Talk Episode 47: [Testable View Models at Kickstarter](https://talk.objc.io/episodes/S01E47-testable-view-models-at-kickstarter)
+This is the code that accompanies Swift Talk Episode 47: [View Models at Kickstarter](https://talk.objc.io/episodes/S01E47-view-models-at-kickstarter)